+Subject: Theory of Architecture-II

-Subject : THEORY OF AR CHITECTURE-II Code : ART206 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Mode of Exam : 3 hrs
+Code: ART206 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Marks: 40 Mode of Exam: 3 hrs

-Provides knowledge conception of forms, spatial aspects, compositions and their analysis in buildings, along with the understanding the terms and techniques involved in creative thinking of architectural design.
+The course intends to study spatial aspects, compositions and their analysis in buildings, along with the understanding of the terms and techniques involved in creative thinking of architectural design.

-- To introduce factors that lending meaning to architecture, expression, communication. - To introduce the concept on case studies as a tool for understanding, represent, analyze and interpret the architectural experience holistically through studying existing live built environment. - To understand the meaning of character and space of built forms with examples. - To understand the generation of individual meaning in architecture through study of philosophies /theories and exemplary works of architects.
+- To introduce factors that lends meaning to architecture, expression, communication. - To introduce the concept on case studies as a tool for understanding, represent, analyze and interpret the architectural experience holistically through studying existing live built environment. - To understand the spatial character of built forms with examples. - To understand the generation of individual meaning in architecture through study of philosophies /theories and exemplary works of architects.